ncorbitt/searchbar-filter-reactjs/README.md

 # searchbar-filter-reactjs
-Your basic search bar using react to filter contacts
+Your basic search bar using react and react-bootstrap to filter contacts